 Access to ePHI must be restricted and carefully controlled, yet healthcare professionals do require access to ePHI in order to do their jobs and provide healthcare services to patients.
 This means that policies and procedures must be developed to ensure members of the workforce have appropriate access to ePHI, as required under the Information Access Management standard, while others must be prevented from viewing ePHI.

 Workforce security comprises three implementation specifications:

 Authorization and/or Supervision (Addressable)

 Policies must be developed and procedures implemented which allow users to be granted authorization to access or amend ePHI commensurate with their position.
 In practice this means assessing job descriptions to determine what degree of access is required.
 All members of staff granted access to ePHI must be supervised in locations where data may be accessed.

 Workforce Clearance Procedure (Addressable)

-A clearance procedure must exist that assesses whether the level of access to ePHI that an individual workforce member needs to perform his or her duties is appropriate.
-A clearance procedure must verify that an individual has an appropriate level of access to perform their duties.
+A clearance procedure must exist that assesses whether the level of access to ePHI an individual workforce member needs to perform his or her duties is appropriate.
+A clearance procedure must verify an individual has an appropriate level of access to perform their duties.